agabor/docs/_includes/php/installation.md

 # Installation

 There are various ways to install and use this sdk.
 We'll elaborate on a couple here.
-Note that the Parse PHP SDK requires PHP 5.4 or newer.
+Note that the MSG PHP SDK requires PHP 5.4 or newer.
 It can also run on HHVM (recommended 3.0 or newer).

 ## Install with Composer